mclaure/test-pyramid/test/unit-test/README.md

 ---
 ## How to use it
 1. The back-end server must be running first (pre-requisite):

 ![npm-start-back-end](https://user-images.githubusercontent.com/24611413/67206646-13af7300-f3e0-11e9-8474-040a7dc4e94d.jpg)

+*For details about how to run the back-end you can go [here](https://github.com/mclaure/test-pyramid/tree/master/src/back-end)

-3. Run the following commnad to start the angular project (default port 4200):
+3. Run the following commnad to start the test suite:
 ```
     npm test
 ```